 The Magic Cow (Davie, Florida)

-The home of the Museum of Ice Cream also houses one of the best ice cream shops in the nation.
+The home of the Museum of Ice Cream pop-up also houses one of the best ice cream shops in the nation.
 “I came here for the first time two years ago and have been coming back with friends and family ever since,” Yelper Victoria F. raves.
 “They have so many flavors and all of them are amazing!
 This little mom and pop shop is way better than any of the ice cream chains nearby.”